 Iron Maiden took its name from a particularly nasty medieval torture device.
 As a reaction to the U.K.’s rising late-70’s Punk scene Iron Maiden aimed at preserving the Metal ethos and set down a blistering path with chain saw twin guitars and manic, rage filled vocals, extolling a dark side that welcomed annihilation.
-They came on like street thugs channeling Nordic warriors.
 How could they miss?
 They didn’t, selling over 50 million albums before the dust settled.

-Their next trip to the studio resulted in ‘06’s “A Matter Of Life And Death.”
+Their next trip to the studio produced ‘03’s “Dance Of Death.”

-“Somewhere Back In Time: The Best of 1980-1989” dropped in ’08.
-With that, the group played 23 concerts on five continents in 45 days.
-Of course, a tour like that should be documented and this one was.
+“Somewhere Back In Time: The Best of 1980-1989” launched the group on trek consisting of 23 concerts on five continents in 45 days.
+Of course, a tour like that had be documented and this one was.
 “Iron Maiden: Flight 666,” a DVD/CD, came out in ’09.

-The double album, “The Book Of Souls,” landed in ’15.
+The double album “The Book Of Souls” dropped in ’15.
 “By the time we’d finished we all agreed that each track was such an integral part of the whole body of work that it needed to be a double album,” stated Dickinson.
 The set debuted at #4 on the Billboard 200 after opening week sales of 75,000 copies.

 In 2021, Iron Maiden released their 17th album, “Senjutsu,” with “samurai Eddie” on the cover, featured ““The Writing On The “Wall.”
 Recorded in Paris, producer Kevin Shirley and Harris collaborated on Maiden’s first album in six years.

 “Senjutsu,” which translates to “tactics and strategy” in Japanese, became the band’s highest-charting album ever when it debuted at #3 on the Billboard 200 chart on sales of 64,000 equivalent album units in its first week.